Kings (American TV series): Plot

 Kings is set in the fictional Kingdom of Gilboa, a modern absolute monarchy.
 Gilboa is ruled by King Silas Benjamin, who originally formed the United Kingdom two decades before from the three warring countries of Gilboa, Carmel, and Selah.
 He believes that he has been divinely anointed king, and he often cites the day when a swarm of monarch butterflies once landed on his head in the form of "a living crown" which called upon him to form the Monarchy and Kingdom.

 All is not well for Silas.
 His policies and actions are being manipulated by his queen's brother, William Cross, who holds substantial control over the royal treasury and also appears to be the major stakeholder as CEO/Chairman of Crossgen (which appears to have a large stake in the economy of Gilboa).
-The heir apparent, Prince Jack, is a closeted homosexual who is constantly reminded that the rules of succession have yet to be set.
+The heir apparent, Prince Jack, secretly gay, is constantly reminded that the rules of succession have yet to be set.
 Silas himself has a secret mistress with whom he has a young son.

 Events of the series are set into motion when young David Shepherd, a Gilboan soldier in a war against the Republic of Gath, single-handedly rescues a captive soldier from behind enemy lines and destroys a "Goliath-Class" tank with a shoulder fired missile launcher.
 The captive soldier is Prince Jack, and David not only becomes an instant star in the national media, but he also earns the gratitude of King Silas, much to the chagrin of the prince.

-King Silas brings David into the capital city of Shiloh where he is promoted to Captain and then maneuvered into the plum position of military liaison to the media.
+King Silas brings David into the capital city of Shiloh where he is promoted to captain and then maneuvered into the plum position of military liaison to the media.
 He soon finds himself in the midst of royal court politics with little initial awareness of the forces acting behind them.
 He also develops feelings for Silas's daughter, Princess Michelle, which she privately reciprocates.

 Queen Rose runs the royal household with an iron fist and does her best to keep the warring factions of the family from destroying the monarchy.
 She is the one person to whom the King will listen, while he will not hesitate to turn his back on or even order the death penalty for his own children.
 Queen Rose, in many ways, rules the Kingdom from behind the scenes.